Swieqi United Football Club: Women's team

 During the 2014–15 season, Swieqi also launched its first ever Woman's Squad which takes part in the National League.
 They finished runners-up in the Second Division during the 2015–16 season and went on to win the Second Division the following season.

-Kitwear

-Swieqi United's current home kit consists of an orange shirt, with black shorts and orange socks whilst the away strip consists of a grey top with black shorts and socks.
-The second kit's grey in colour.
-A third is also occasionally used and it consists of a blue top.
-Swieqi's kits are manufactured by Nike.

-Here are the manufacturers of the club's uniforms since 2009:
+Swieqi United's women's team has steadily risen through the ranks of Maltese football, with recent seasons marking significant achievements.
+In 2024, the club made headlines by introducing semi-professional contracts for their players, a pioneering move in the Maltese women's football scene, where most players have traditionally been amateurs.
+This initiative aims to enhance player development and ensure long-term sustainability for the sport within the club and across the island.